ElijahRTaylor/kickstarter-analysis/README.md

 -Based on the Outcomes based on Goals analysis, we can conclude that kickstarter campaigns for the plays tended to fail more often as the goal amount grew larger and larger.

 -One of the limitations in this data set is that we do not have a large sample size of instances of kickstarter campaigns having goals of more than 15000.
 Another limitation of the dataset is that it is not specifc to one specific country.
-Therefore, the external factors being experienced from each month may vary based on geographical location.
+Therefore, we are dealing with different currencies that may not have the same value as the other currencies it is being analyzed with.

 -For the outcomes based on goals analysis, we could have also used a pie chart for each goal range.
 Since we were dealing with percentages, it would have been a good graphical representation tool to show how many of the campaigns in those ranges were successful vs. failed campaigns.
+Another chart we could have used was the 100% stacked columns.
+This could provide a visual representation of the percentage of kickstarter campaigns that were failed or successful for each goal range.